fazleyazdan/linux-for-beginners/README.md

 ## 🔐 Chapter 2: Understanding Users, File Permissions, and Ownership

-n Linux, everything is treated as a file — and controlling who can access or modify files is critical.
+in Linux, everything is treated as a file — and controlling who can access or modify files is critical.
 This chapter introduces users, groups, file permissions, and how to manage them.

 ### 👤 Users & Groups